csesoc/forte/README.md

 =====
 ## Developer setup for Ubuntu
 ###Core packages
-You'll need git and pip to set up the project.
 ```
 $ sudo apt-get install git pip sqlite3
 ```

 ###Setting up virtualenv
-You only if you work on a lot of Python projects.
+This is only necessay if you work on a lot of Python projects.
 It's mainly to deal with package dependencies.
-Not completely necessary, but its a good habit.
+It's not completely necessary, but its a good habit.
 ```
 $ sudo apt-get install virtualenv
 $ virtualenv <environment_name>